 Absent a contractual provision allowing for recovery of attorney’s fees, the right to recover attorney’s fees is limited to a few statutory provisions, many of which are delegated to the court to decide.
 The Commonwealth of Massachusetts follows the American Rule that says that each side bears its own attorney’s fees absent a contractual obligation or statutory provision.
 The American Rule differs from the English Rule which allows the winner to recover attorney’s fees.

 Once again, your contract or credit application is your first, and often last opportunity to control your money and the terms on which you do business.
 The creditor’s contracts can provide for an hourly rate, an agreed upon percentage of attorney fees and/or a “reasonable amount of attorney fees.
-The experienced contract attorneys at the Law Offices of Alan m.
-Cohen LLC can prepare your contractual paperwork, including, but not limited to credit applications, personal guarantees mortgages, leases, master service agreements and much more.
+The experienced contract attorneys at the Law Offices of Alan M. Cohen & Associates LLC can prepare your contractual paperwork, including, but not limited to credit applications, personal guarantees mortgages, leases, master service agreements and much more.

 In contractual provisions, the side that loses has to pay the other side’s attorney’s fees in a legal dispute as signed in the contract.
 By including the clause of contractual attorney, it may deter the parties from disputing, and make them want to negotiate in good faith to solve their problems amicably.